KAWDHITHA-NIRMAL/Social-Media-Card/README.md

 On the home page, you will see two options:
 *   **WhatsApp Cards**: Click "Go to WhatsApp Generator" to create cards for WhatsApp channels, groups, or contacts.
 *   **Telegram Cards**: Click "Go to Telegram Generator" to create cards for Telegram profiles, channels, groups, or bots.
+*   **Youtube Cards**: Click "Go to Youtube Generator" to create cards for Youtube profiles, channels.
+*   **TikTok Cards**: Click "Go to TikTok Generator" to create cards for TikTok profiles, channels.

 ### 3. Generate Your Card (WhatsApp Example)

 1.  **Enter WhatsApp Link or Number**: On the WhatsApp Card Generator page, enter a valid WhatsApp channel link (e.g., \`https://whatsapp.com/channel/0029Vb6XpB7GpLHUmeubXX0E\`), a WhatsApp group link (e.g., \`https://chat.whatsapp.com/ABCDEFGHIJKLMNO\`), or a phone number (e.g., \`+94729787750 Business Acc Only \`).
-2.  **Select Theme**: Choose between "Light" or "Dark" theme for your card.
+2.  **Select Theme**: Choose between "Light" or "Dark" or "Custom" theme for your card.
 3.  **Generate**: Click the "Generate Card" button.
 4.  **Preview and Copy**: The generated card URL, a live preview, and ready-to-use HTML code snippets (with and without clickable functionality) will appear.
 You can copy the URL or HTML code to embed it wherever you need.

 ### 4. Generate Your Card (Telegram Example)

 1.  **Enter Telegram Username**: On the Telegram Card Generator page, enter a valid Telegram username (e.g., \`telegram\`, \`durov\`, \`Cyber_yakku\`).
-2.  **Select Theme**: Choose between "Light" or "Dark" theme for your card.
+2.  **Select Theme**: Choose between "Light" or "Dark" or "Custom" theme for your card.
 3.  **Generate**: Click the "Generate Card" button.
 4.  **Preview and Copy**: The generated card URL, a live preview, and ready-to-use HTML code snippets (with and without clickable functionality) will appear.
 Copy the URL or HTML code to embed it.

 ### 5. Generate Your Card (YouTube Example)

 1.  **Enter YouTube Channel URL**: On the YouTube Card Generator page, enter a valid YouTube channel URL (e.g., `https://www.youtube.com/@KawdhithaNirmal`).
+2.  **Select Theme**: Choose between "Light" or "Dark" or "Custom" theme for your card.
+3.  **Generate**: Click the "Generate Card" button.
+4.  **Preview and Copy**: The generated card URL, a live preview, and ready-to-use HTML code snippets (with and without clickable functionality) will appear.
+Copy the URL or HTML code to embed it.

+### 6. Generate Your Card (TikTok Example)

+1.  **Enter TikTok Channel URL**: On the TikTok Card Generator page, enter a valid TikTok channel URL (e.g., `https://www.tiktok.com/@therock`).
-2.  **Select Theme**: Choose between "Light" or "Dark" theme for your card.
+2.  **Select Theme**: Choose between "Light" or "Dark" or "Custom" theme for your card.
 3.  **Generate**: Click the "Generate Card" button.
 4.  **Preview and Copy**: The generated card URL, a live preview, and ready-to-use HTML code snippets (with and without clickable functionality) will appear.
 Copy the URL or HTML code to embed it.

 ## 🛠️ Usage